polterguy/camphora-five/help-files/Camphora Five/02 - Creating your first app.md

 important to remember for you, especially if you choose to not create a desktop icon for your app, since then there will be no explicit desktop icon created for your app, and the only method you have to actually open your app, is by remembering its URL.

-You can also choose to not have headers for your columns displayed.
-However, the columns for your CRUD app, also allows you to sort your data, both incrementally and decrementally - So if you choose to remove your app's columns, you can no longer sort your records.

 You can also choose to explicitly hide a specific column from the datagrid view of your app, by checking off the _"Show"_ checkbox on your columns.
 The data and column will still exist in your database, and you